microsoft/wslg/config/BUILD.md

     wsl --system [DistroName]
     ```

-    For instance you chould check if weston and pulse audio are running inside the system distro using `ps -ax | grep weston` or `ps -ax | grep pulse`
+    For instance you should check if weston and pulse audio are running inside the system distro using `ps -ax | grep weston` or `ps -ax | grep pulse`
     You should see something like this:
     ```bash
     root@DESKTOP-7LJ03SK:/mnt/d# ps -ax | grep weston